Another day, another insurance AGM makes headlines – this time for alleged “woke” hiring practices.

 This time, it was Progressive CEO Tricia Griffith who had a sparring match with an activist shareholder over the company’s approach to DE&I in hiring practices.
 According to a report by Washington Times, the CEO was quizzed by Ethan Peck, an associated of the Public Policy Research’s Free Enterprise project, which buys stock in US firms to showcase alleged political bias in boardrooms.

-Specifically, Peck asked how Progressive, the third-largest insurance carrier in the United States, could “justify valuing surface characteristics over merit” and why it prioritizes “skin color and reproductive organs” when hiring staff.
+Specifically, Peck asked how Progressive, the third-largest insurance carrier in the United States, could “justify valuing surface characteristics over merit” and why it prioritizes “skin colour and reproductive organs” when hiring staff.

 Read next: Why I'm proud to be a woman (near) insurance